-Fiji is known as a tourist’s dream, with its pristine beaches, clear water, and friendly locals.
-Besides its endless coconut trees, abundance of marine wildlife, and countless natural wonders, visitors often reflect that Fiji’s people are what make the country so special.
+Fiji is known as a tourist’s dream, with its pristine beaches, clear water and friendly locals.
+Besides its endless coconut trees, abundance of marine wildlife and countless natural wonders, visitors often reflect that Fiji’s people are what make the country so special.

 Classified as a developing nation, it’s often a surprise for tourists to get a glimpse of the local living conditions.
-Poverty is a daily challenge for many throughout the country, with countless families living in poor housing, with limited access to good education and adequate healthcare.
+Poverty is a daily challenge for many throughout the country, with countless families living in poor housing with limited access to good education and adequate healthcare.
 Still, Fiji’s people remain some of the most welcoming, genuine and happy people in the world.

 If you’re a passionate, flexible and adaptable individual, who is not afraid to steer well clear of the five star hotels and really get rustic (and back to basics), this project is for you.
-If you are truly interested in getting to know the locals and helping them in any way you can, this project will be greatly rewarding.
+If you are truly interested in getting to know the locals and helping them in any way you can, this project will be highly rewarding.
 You may partake in a number of different activities, some of which may be:

-- Helping build/renovate buildings, facilities, and fences at the local school
+- Helping build/renovate buildings, facilities and fences at the local school

 - Facilitating creative and educational activities with school children

 - Creating concrete footpaths within the village

 - Supplying trash bins for the community and educating the people on keeping their areas clean